Should Westerners Consider Converting to Islam?

 Please click HERE to buy my book at Barnes & Noble!

-Please click HERE to buy the e-book (Nook) at Barnes & Noble!
+Please click HERE to buy my book at ReaderHouse!

-Please click HERE to my book at Bookshop!
+Please click HERE to buy my book at Bookshop!

 The Life Changer is written for everyone who has an interest in spiritual things.
 I think that it’s one of the most important, interesting, and impactful books that you will ever read.
 It’s a good blend of scholarship and readability, and it features powerful quotes from many well-known authors.
 I thank and praise God that He enabled me to write it!